CryptoidCoder/Techno/README.md

 - In it should be the following:

 - In between the ' ' you need to add your own token
+- You do not need the text or the ''
 ```

 Master = 'your name here / what you want Techno to call you'